How to find Clover restaurants and use Paze checkout (2026)

 Advertiser Disclosure: nextcard may receive compensation from card issuers.
 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, airlines or hotel chain.
 For the most up-to-date terms & conditions, refer to the official credit card application on the issuer's website.

 With the new year comes a variety of credit resets, removals, and additions.
 The Chase Sapphire Reserve® quietly added a new $250 credit just for 2026 that many cardholders will find genuinely useful.
-The stacking opportunity with existing benefits makes it even better.
+The stacking opportunity with existing benefits like The Edit makes it even better.

 TL;DR